mandyedi/coding-challenge-engine/README.md

 - [ ] Unit test the solution code (Google Test?)
 - [ ] [#1](https://github.com/mandyedi/coding-challenge-engine/issues/1 "Solution cocde generation #1") Automate solution code generation (do not have to edit solution class by hand, a script generates the final version that can be submitted)

-### Engine usage
+## Engine usage

- 1. Add test case to test-cases folder (e.g. src-cpp/test-cases).
+ 1. Add the test case to the test-cases folder (e.g. src-cpp/test-cases).
- 2. Add your solution in to Solution::SolutionSourceCode().
+ 2. Add your solution to Solution::SolutionSourceCode().
  3. Build and run the project and see the output.

-### Test file
+## Test file

-You can add multiple test cases to test-cases folder.
+You can add multiple test cases to the test cases folder.
 You can run all the tests by calling **Runner::InitWithAll()**.
 ```cpp
 TestRunner Runner;